 When you unpublish an app, app users lose their customizations.
 They lose any personal bookmarks, comments, or subscriptions associated with content in the app.
 Only unpublish an app if you need to remove it.

-In a workspace, select the ellipsis (...) in the upper-right corner > Unpublish app.
+In a workspace, select More options (...) > Unpublish app.

 This action uninstalls the app for everyone you've published it to, and they no longer have access to it.
 It doesn't delete the workspace or its contents.